Wrapping a Python module and exposing functionality to run within QCrBox#

 This guide walks you through the process of encapsulating a Python module within a QCrBox container.
 Specifically, we'll focus on a module that queries the Crystallographic Open Database (COD) for structures with similar elements and unit cell parameters.
 Our goal is to make this module's functionality accessible within a QCrBox container.
 The resulting container is already present in QCrBox as cod_check.
 However, we will go through the necessary steps to recreate the functionality:

-6. Build our new application service container using qcb.
+- Build our new application service container using

 Prerequisites#

-Before starting, ensure your development environment is set up following the guide located here.
+Before starting, ensure your development environment is set up following the guide located here, and that you have devbox shell running in your terminal.
 In addition, it's likely helpful to bring yourself up to speed on the platform's Technical Reference documentation, in particular Architecture & key components.

 During this tutorial you will work with Docker, Python, and an understanding of YAML configurations.
 If you're new to these concepts you can just type in the commands as listed in the tutorial.
 Alternatively, you can consult additional resources on Docker, Python modules, and YAML for foundational knowledge.